Lawrenceville Workers’ Compensation Lawyer

 • Managing communication with all outside parties: The claims process requires that both parties communicate with an insurance adjuster and possibly even a middleman along the way.
 An attorney will speak on your behalf in all communications with representatives from the negligent party, saving you precious time and energy.

-• Helping you understand the laws, regulations, and best practices around your case: Every state has unique laws surrounding personal injury claims and for minute details like coverage minimums.
+• Helping you understand the laws, regulations, and most effective strategies related to your case: Every state has its own laws surrounding personal injury claims and for minute details like coverage minimums.
 Searching through the sea of information available and looking for hidden factors that can impact your claim is a time-consuming process, but an attorney can explain what statutes and rules are impactful to your case and what to prepare for.

 • Helping you get an accurate medical opinion: Employers and insurers have a high degree of control over where an injured employee is allowed to obtain a diagnosis and where they receive treatment.
 Your attorney can help you exercise your right to obtain a second opinion from a provider you trust, as well as to seek care through your preferred healthcare organization.